M-Ankitha/weather-app-ast/README.md

-The weather app is designed using Html, css and Javascript.
+The weather app is designed using HTML, CSS, and Javascript.
-The weather location is fetched from open weather API.
+The weather location is fetched from the open weather API.
-Enter the cityname in the input location field to fetch the weather condition of that city.
-Also you can know the weather condition by clicking on use current location.
+Enter the city name in the input location field to fetch the weather condition of that city.
+Also, you can know the weather conditions by clicking on use current location.
-You can also know the wind, temperature, max and min temperature, humudity and 5 days forecast.
+You can also know the wind, maximum and minimum temperature, humidity, and 5-day forecast.
-If you enter wrong location or any wrong info then it throws an alert saying no coordinates found.
+If you enter the wrong location or any wrong info, it throws an alert saying no coordinates are found.